Methodology

 Practice Based Research

-This project follows a practice based methodology built on collaboration between dance, music production and digital fashion design.
+This project follows a practice based research methodology built on collaboration between dance, music production and digital fashion design.
+The process is iterative and cyclical.
+Knowledge moves between the dancer, the music and the design, and each stage informs the next.

 Musical Environment